West Nile Fever in Children

 No vaccine is available to prevent West Nile fever.
 But you can help prevent the spread of the virus by protecting against mosquito bites.
 The CDC recommends the following steps to prevent mosquito bites:

-- Use insect repellent containing DEET on your child’s exposed skin before going outdoors.
+- Use insect repellent containing DEET, picaridin, oil of lemon eucalyptus, or other EPA-registered products on your child’s exposed skin before going outdoors.

-- When possible, have your child wear long-sleeved shirts and long pants treated with permethrin or DEET.
+- When possible, have your child wear long-sleeved shirts and long pants treated with permethrin, picaridin, DEET, or other EPA-registered insect repellants.
 This is important because mosquitoes may bite through thin clothing.
 Don't put permethrin on the skin.